stephenparkhum/Shopping-List/README.md

 # Shopping List App Challenge

-This repo contains starter files for the *Shopping List App* challenge.
+This repo contains a completed site for the _Shopping List App_ challenge.